Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The main categories that the Trustee considered and their views are:

-The Trustee company board of directors includes Winterbourne Trustee Services Ltd. As an Independent Professional Trustee appointed to the Board of the Trustee company, Winterbourne provide an experienced representative to attend Trustee director meetings.
+The Trustee has in place arrangements for ensuring that they take responsibility for keeping up to date with relevant developments and carry out analysis of training needs on an ongoing basis.
+The Trustee is Winterbourne Trustee Services Ltd. As an Independent Professional Trustee appointed to the Scheme, Winterbourne provide an experienced representative to deal with matters in the Scheme.
 The Team at Winterbourne includes experienced professionals who are well versed in the operation and practices of occupational pension schemes.
-The wider team hold qualifications and have professional experience appropriate to all aspects of managing an occupational pension scheme.
+The wider team hold qualifications and have professional experience appropriate to all aspects of managing an occupational trust based pension scheme.
 Each member of that team undertakes continuous professional development appropriate to their specific discipline.
-The team expertise extends to Scheme Administration, Scheme Governance (both DC and DB aspects), Legal Documentation and Regulation, Investment and Actuarial matters.
+The team expertise extends to Scheme Administration, Scheme Governance, Legal Documentation and Regulation, Investment and Actuarial matters.
 Each of their team maintains adequate professional knowledge by undertaking more than 25 hours of professional training annually in their chosen speciality and has undertaken the Pensions Regulator Trustee toolkit training.
+On the appointment the Trustee receives a copy of the Trust Deed, the Scheme Rules, the Scheme Accounts, the current SIP, copies of the recent Trustee Minutes and all other relevant Scheme documentation.
+This initial process includes some time discussing the Scheme with the Scheme administrator, thereby ensuring a level of appropriate knowledge at outset as to the specifics of the Scheme and matters that are in hand at the time.
+This is in effect an appropriate induction session.
+This ensures the role as Trustee can be exercised appropriately.

 During the year the specific areas of training that the Trustee focussed on included:

-It is the view of the Chair and the Trustee company board generally that sufficient time and resources are made available throughout the year in order to manage and operate the Scheme effectively.
-In making this statement the Trustee directors and in particular, myself as Chair, consider and take the view that the assistance of our professional advisers is essential.
+It is the view of the Trustee that sufficient time and resources are made available throughout the year in order to manage and operate the Scheme effectively.
+In making this statement the Trustee and as myself as Chair, consider and take the view that the assistance of our professional advisers is essential.
 It is our role to manage the relationship with our advisers and we consider that we have done so, in the interests of the membership and good governance of their pension savings assets and done so appropriately.

-The Trustee maintains a watch on compliance and overall risk and the Trustee company board minutes provide, where appropriate, an action plan, with follow up points considered at the next appropriate Trustee director meeting.
-In this way the Governance function of the Scheme is executed on a rolling, iterative basis thereby ensuring that matters are maintained in an up to date condition, relevant to the needs of the membership and yet proportionate to the size of the overall Scheme, the value of its assets and above all the interests of the members.
-The Trustee does this bearing in mind the importance of the member’s pension savings to each individual member.
+The Trustee maintains a watch on compliance and overall risk and the Trustee minutes provide, where appropriate, an action plan, with follow up points considered at the next appropriate Trustee meeting.
+In this way the Governance function of the Scheme is executed on a rolling, iterative basis thereby ensuring that matters are maintained in an up-to-date condition, relevant to the needs of the membership and yet proportionate to the size of the overall Scheme, the value of its assets and above all the interests of the members.
+The Trustee does this bearing in mind the importance of the member’s pension savings to each individual member

 The Purpose of this Chair Statement